How Many of Your Employees Will Purchase a Supplemental Product This Open Enrollment?

 Supplemental Insurance Wellness Claims

 Open enrollment is coming to an end soon.
 With that in mind, employees with an accident, critical illness, or hospital indemnity plan must ensure they file any wellness benefits they may have qualified for.
-Wellness benefits are often not filed, although the employee most likely had a qualifying event in that calendar year.
+Wellness benefits are often not filed, even though the employee most likely had a qualifying event during that calendar year.

 I recently completed a survey of wellness claims filed in 2024 for over 1,175,326 employees.
 Each participating employer requested their wellness claims data from their supplemental carrier for my review.
 You may click on the Wellness Benefits Stats Link to see my findings.